sieniven/detect-objects-with-depth-estimation/README.md

 	./bringup.sh
 	```

-7. To launch CoPilot DAA processes manually, there are 3 main processes to run.
+7. To launch detector processes manually, there are 3 main processes to run.

 	* Run perception.
 The main process that publishes raw camera frames into the ROS2 DDS-RTPS, and
 		``` bash